thespicybyte/MythicConsole/README.md

 Mythic Console is a terminal user interface that can be used to interact with [Mythic C2](https://github.com/its-a-feature/Mythic).
 Mythic Console is not designed to replace the web interface but rather provide an alternate interface to experience for users to interact with callbacks and operations.
+This application was made with [Textual](https://textual.textualize.io/).

 > [!NOTE]
 > This is a pre-release under in active development.